-In the Windows 7 Taskbar, you can start a program elevated by holding the CTRL & SHIFT keys and then clicking on a Pinned shortcut.
-Unfortunately there are no keyboard shortcuts available to start a program elevated via the context menu.
+From the Windows Taskbar, you can start a program elevated by holding the Ctrl & Shift keys and then clicking on a pinned shortcut.
 To launch a program elevated from the right-click menu, you can add custom entries and launch it using a script or using the NirCmd utility.
-Earlier we wrote about the new "elevate" command-line argument in NirCmd, which you can implement in the context menu.
+Earlier we wrote about the new elevate command-line argument in NirCmd, which you can implement in the context menu.

 HKEY_CLASSES_ROOT\*\shell